Trabancos (river)

 The Trabancos is a river in Spain that flows between the Zapardiel and the Guareña rivers, and is a tributary of the Duero river.
 The source of the Trabancos is in Moraña, a region in the north of the province of Ávila, near Blascomillán.
 The Trabancos is at an elevation of approximately 1100 m, is approximately 85 km long and, although its river bed is stable, only has a constant water flow during and immediately after torrential rains.
+The river's course is affected by a geologic fault, and the surrounding region has evidence of human habitation dating back to the prehistoric era.

 Fluvial geomorphology

 From its source in the province of Ávila, to its mouth in the village of Pollos ("Village of Chickens" in Spanish) in the Vallisoletana ("confluence of waters") region, the course of the Trabancos is markedly affected by a geologic fault originating in the Tertiary era—likely pre-Pliocene that, like most of the observed faults of that geological era, follows a NNE-SSW direction.
 As shown in the graph below, the fault separates material laid down during the Oligocene epoch on the right margin, from material laid down during the Miocene epoch on the left margin.
 The surface level represents material deposited during the Quaternary period.

 Archeological research in areas that surround the Trabancos River, between the villages of Castrejón and Pollos (Valladolid province) have been compared with the specialized bibliography and the published geological charts (infra).
 This produced identified a sequence of river terraces as follows, on the left hand margin of the chart: TT-1 platform (the most ancient, at +35/40 meters over the flood plain); the TT-2 platform (the second one at +25/30 meters); the TT-3 platform (at +15 meters over the floodplain); and the TT-4 platform (at +10 meters, the last and most recent).

 The right hand margin of the designated chart depicts a gravel plateau present along the middle and final courses of the Trabancos River.
 The scientist Alfredo Pérez-Gonzalez named this formation "Superficie de Alaejos" ("The Plateau of Alaejos", after a nearby village).
 The Alaejos Plateau incorporates a number of different types of materials, including red argillic soil and a colluvium buildup of gravels with rounded stones of quartz and quartzite.

 The terraces of the Trabancos River only occur on the left hand side of the valley.
 Their sediments overlie Miocene sediments.
 This is the result of a hard slope in the opposite margin, where the terrain is heavily eroded, which renders the formation and maintenance of river terraces impossible.